New to GEOG 594B?

 The overarching purpose of this course is to demonstrate your ability to identify and investigate a real-world problem using a substantial amount of your past coursework.
 You must use GIS or a remote sensing tool to create evidence.
 This work may be completed as a team.
 To successfully complete the GEOG 594B, students in the Geospatial Intelligence Option of the iMPS-HLS must communicate a high-level of knowledge of the subject based upon their thinking, organization, and technical analysis of the evidence.

 Identifying a real-world problem is your first challenge.
 Our perspective of homeland security follows an all-hazards approach and crosses both the public and the private sector.
 While the US federal government's Department of Homeland Security is a driver of needs, significant analytic problems also exist at state and local levels, as well as internationally.
 In addition, public-private partnership has made homeland security an important focus for the private sector in fields such as technology, finance, insurance, public health, and more.

-- GEOG 594A - Analytic Experience in Geospatial Intelligence
+- GEOG 594A - Culminating Experiences in Geospatial Intelligence

 How to Get Started with This Course

-If this is your first time at this course Web site, please take some time to become familiar with the instructor, assignments, and course environment by going to the Course Orientation in the Orientation menu.
+If this is your first time at this course website, please take some time to become familiar with the instructor, resources, and syllabus.

-This Web site provides the primary instructional materials for the course.
-The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
-Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.
+Canvas, Penn State's course management system, is used to support the delivery of this course and provides the primary content, communications, calendaring, and submission tools for the course.